Skip to content

 “Pooling our resources to work as one, we are pivotal in co-ordinating the UK public's response to overseas disasters."
 The Disaster Emergency Committee

-Most recently, DEC appeals were launched after the 2022 Pakistan flood and the Turkey-Syria earthquake in 2023.
+The most recent DEC appeal was launched in April 2025, after the Myanmar Earthquake that struck on 28th March 2025.
+Measuring at 7.7 magnitude, it killed over 3,600 people and injured countless more.
+Prior to that, appeals were launched after the Turkey-Syria earthquake in 2023 and the 2022 Pakistan flood.
 There may be several active appeals the DEC is fundraising for at any time.
 They also monitor ongoing crises around the world that may develop into situations that meet their appeal criteria.

 When does the DEC launch an appeal?